Do you want to increase your app downloads for free? Read these 36 App Store SEO tips!

 App Store Search Engine Optimization (App Store SEO)

 App Store Search Engine Optimization (App Store SEO) is also referred as App Store Optimization (ASO).
-It is the process of optimizing mobile apps to rank higher in an app store’s search results.
+It is the process of optimizing mobile apps to rank higher in the app store search results.
 It also improves an app’s overall and category rankings by boosting app downloads and conversion rates.

 You may still be wondering: